Richargh/stream-mongo-result-fastify-npm-ts-sandbox/README.md

 # Stream Mongo Results to Fastify Route (Sandbox)

+Shows how to stream query results from your mongodb to fastify reply with minimal memory allocation involved.
+See [article-route](src/articles/article-route.ts) and [article-store](src/articles/article-store.ts) for details.

 ## Features

 * Fastify + TypeScript
 * MongoDb + Mongoose

+### Core Concepts

+### Mongoose

+Instead of loading all query results into memory and processing them there, we'll use a cursor to process them and pass that cursor directly to fastify.

+The `cursor()` lets you process query results one-at-a-time.
+The old `stream()` function was removed in 5.0.
+In the majority of cases, `cursor()` is a drop-in replacement for `stream()`.

 ## Preconditions